 Step 3: To add an Open Password to the PDF, select the "Document Open" option in the popup that appears.

-Step 4: If you want to add a Permissions Password that will restrict editing, choose the "Permissions" option in the popup.
+Step 4: If you want to add a permissions password that will restrict editing, choose the "Permissions" option in the popup.

 The Permissions Password restricts various functions including printing, editing, and copying by default.
 If you would like to customize this option, click on "More Options" to add more restrictions or even set permissions for editing, printing, and copying separately.

-Video Tutorial on How to Protect PDF on Windows
+Video Tutorial on How to Protect PDF

 Can I password-protect a PDF in Adobe Reader for free?